Finding Health Insurance for Seniors Without Medicare

 This can get confusing when taken all at once, but it gets easier to grasp when you break it down to its actual meaning.
 You can get coverage for hospital visits without having coverage to see doctors.
 You can’t have the Advantage plan without having both of the basic plans.
 And, you need at least one of the basic plans to be able to get coverage for prescriptions.

-Contact a health insurance agent to clarify whether you are eligible for Medicare and figure out which plans would be best for you.
+If your earnings make you ineligible for Medicaid, you can also contact a health insurance agent to clarify whether you are eligible for Medicare and figure out which plans, or supplemental coverage, would be best for you.

 Are you seeking health insurance for seniors without Medicare?
 What kinds of questions do you have about Medicare qualifications?

-Note: *This post is periodically updated.